 In 2018, readers ranked Six Flags Fiesta Texas number five on USA Today’s Top 10 list of Best Amusement Parks in the US.
 The first ride you’ll probably notice at this Six Flags is the colorful Scream! tower ride.

-Brave this iconic ride and then it’s on the next.
+Brave this iconic ride, and then it’s on to the next.
 Go from zero to 60 mph in seconds on the Poltergeist coaster and make a splash on Paradise Plunge at the water park.
 Hang on as you ride the Boomerang.
 From thrilling roller coasters and kid-friendly rides to waterslides and pool areas, it’s no wonder this is one of the best Six Flags in the USA.
+Learn how to get cheaper Six Flags Fiesta Texas tickets.

 Location: Orlando, Florida